 Exploring Nature with Children has become a part of our weekly routine…

 … and we love it!
-Here’s a few examples of the many ways we have enjoyed this curriculum:
+Here are a few examples of the many ways we have enjoyed this curriculum:

 Celebrating winter solstice